Haivision/srt/docs/handshake.md

 The extension block has the following structure:

 - 16-bit command symbol
-- 16-bit block size (excluding these two fields)
+- 16-bit block size (number of 32-bit words following this field)
 - followed by any number of 32-bit fields of a given size

 What is contained in a block depends on the extension command code.